Do you live in Canada and are interested in finding out more on how to get modafinil? If so, then this is the page for you.

 Where to Get Modafinil Online in Canada

 Typically, when you buy modafinil online, the seller guarantees the shipment.
-Should anything happen to it on the way, you’re entitled to a free re-ship or a full refund.
+If anything happens to it on the way, you can get a free re-ship or a full refund.
 That, at least, is how shipments to the rest of the world work.

 Most modafinil vendors fulfill their orders in Asia.
 Those packages are looked at with a lot more scrutiny than anything coming into Canada from the US.